Commencement A to Z

 Anticipated Arts & Sciences Graduates

-Anticipated graduates are candidates who meet all academic requirements within two courses (maximum 8 hours) and two CEP credits (if required at time of entry).
+Anticipated graduates are candidates who meet all academic requirements within two courses (maximum 8 hours).

 These students take their expected place in the commencement line-up with all other candidates and walk across the stage to shake hands with the president.
 A symbol in the commencement program identifies them as anticipated graduates.
-They will not receive a diploma or cover, and neither departmental nor institutional honors are conferred at that time.
+They will receive a certificate.

 Candidates who wish to walk in anticipation of graduation must notify the registrar in writing before April 1, 2017.

 Graduation and the receipt of a diploma from Presbyterian College is an honor bestowed by the faculty, administration, and Board of Trustees.
 As such, PC requires Arts & Sciences candidates for May graduation to participate in both the baccalaureate worship service and the commencement ceremony, unless the provost grants permission for absence.

 PC grants degrees three times a year: May, August, and December.
 As commencement takes place only in May, PC encourages candidates who receive their degrees in August or December to participate in the following year’s ceremony.
 Candidates who wish to participate in the ceremony must notify the registrar at least one month prior to commencement.

 Alumni Parent Ceremony Participation